School of LawQueens Campus

 The LL.M. in U.S. Legal Studies at St. John’s offers you these and many more keys to a rewarding legal career in New York and to the world of practice opportunities you can access as a New York lawyer.

-Students in the LL.M. in U.S. Legal Studies can choose from a wide variety of courses taught by some of our most experienced and highly regarded tenured faculty members.
-Our faculty know what it takes to pass the bar exam and assist you in every way to succeed.
+Students in the LL.M. in U.S. Legal Studies can choose from a wide variety of courses taught by some of our most experienced and highly regarded faculty members.
+Our bar preparation faculty know what it takes to pass the bar exam and assist you in every way to succeed.
 We recommend that our students take elective courses in subjects heavily tested on the New York bar exam.
 Distinctive features of American law, like the jury system in civil trials, make Civil Procedure and Evidence often unfamiliar subjects for foreign-trained lawyers and important subjects for bar study.
 The Introduction to U.S. Law course is designed to help students acquire the study skills necessary for success in doctrinal and legal writing courses, with an emphasis on areas in which United States law is distinct from that of many other nations.